 Who makes the most of the tax incentive?

 Under a loan structure, a company has the ability to declare depreciation.
 However, you will have to provide a deposit and be accountable for a higher interest rate.
-Under a lease contract, the lessor can claim depreciation.
-In exchange of this, they provide a lower APR rate that is typically half of what a loan can provide.
+Under a copier lease contract, the lessor can claim depreciation.
+In exchange for this, they provide a lower APR rate that is typically half of what a loan can provide.
 If the depreciation credit is important to you and you still want to lease, you can inquire about the availability of financing or capital leases.

 If you plan to get copiers for your Austin office, you can opt to buy copiers or lease copiers in Austin.
 We can give you the option to get the copier that you want.
 You can contact our local copier leasing services department in your location.